Kzax01/AWS-Security-Aerosecure/IAM/01_Limiting_Privileged_Access_IAM/walkthrough.md

-# 📌 Configure Privileged User Access by Setting Permissions Boundaries in AWS IAM 🔒
+# 📌 Securing Privileged Access with IAM Boundaries

 Welcome back to this exciting project!